Reading Room

 In Wreningham, the Reading Room came under the control of the rector.

-Wreningham’s Reading Room site had originally been farmland.
-In the early 1800s the land belonged to Charles Elden, a farmer in Toprow.
+Wreningham’s Reading Room site had once been farmland.
+In the early 1800s, it had formed one part of a field belonging to Toprow farmer, Charles Elden.

-The Rev Fardell appears to have funded a library system for the Reading Room.
-He has paid R D Day to print 100 Book Club cards for each of Wreningham, Fundenhall and Ashwellthorpe plus 200 sets of “Library Rules” and 100 “Order Forms with Counterfoil”.
+Canon Fardell appears to have funded a ‘library’ system for the Reading Room.
+R D Day’s ledger shows the bill for printing 100 Book Club cards (each) for Wreningham, Fundenhall and Ashwellthorpe.
+In addition, Day printed 200 sets of ‘Library Rules’ and 100 ‘Order Forms with Counterfoil’.

-In January 1902, R D Day provided 3 blinds, rollers and fittings for 19s.
+In January 1902, R D Day provided three blinds, rollers and fittings for 19s.

-A 1903 page in R D Day’s ledger names Frederick Bell as “Secretary of the Club Room”.
+A 1903 page in R D Day’s ledger names (village postmaster) Frederick Bell as ‘Secretary of the Club Room’.

 A Reading Room Story